 Orlando hosted the Knowledge17 yearly ServiceNow gathering from May 9 to May 11.
-Given the importance of this event, it goes without saying that ASP sent 2 consultants (Bert and me).
+Given the importance of this event, it goes without saying that ASP sent 2 consultants.
 It was the perfect place to meet other partners, customers and to acquire new insights about ServiceNow.

 Keynote speakers, break-out sessions and labs were just a few of the many activities happening.
 Along with the conference itself, it offered CreatorCon* which is 3 days of learning, playing and even competing against other teams to create the best applications for ServiceNow.